marcuszou/gempyodal/README.md

 1- Start up with Python since most of the open-source apps are based on Python;

 2- will migrate to Rust platform to archive a stronger and stabler infrastructure.

+> [!NOTE]
+>
+> May modify the structure of this README as needed, without in-advance notice.